-We caught up with Nico to learn about his journey and to understand what it takes to become a successful newsletter.
+We caught up with Nico to learn about his journey, and to understand what it takes to become a successful newsletter.

 Failory is a content site for startup founders.

-I started it in July 2017 as a website in which I interviewed the founders of failed startups.
+I started it in July 2017 as a website in which I interviewed founders of failed startups.
 The motivation was to make failure and mistakes something to learn from, rather than something to be ashamed of.

-Yet, everything we publish and create has a distinguished focus on failure.
+Still, everything we publish and create has a distinguished focus on failure.

 We have a website in which we publish all of our content.
-We do mostly written form content, though we ran a podcast for some months.
+We mostly do written form content, though we ran a podcast for some months.